Charmed PostgreSQL K8s

 To restore a backup from that list, run the restore

-command and pass the corresponding backup-id
+command and pass the parameter corresponding to the backup type.

 juju run postgresql-k8s/leader restore backup-id=YYYY-MM-DDTHH:MM:SSZ